It’s okay to NOT feel okay

 Before I deep dive into the discussion, I want to first say BRAVO to the people who openly share their internal struggles and pain, vulnerable moments and traumatic events with the world because it is hard and it surely takes courage.
 So, Bravo!!

-The reason I wanted to share my story is because I wished when I was going through my personal struggles that there was a formula I could have used to quickly fix me.
-But there wasn’t any of course besides the common bandage (prescriptions) which a lot of people end up using to avoid feeling the pain.
+The reason I wanted to share my story is because I wished when I was going through my personal struggles that there was a formula I could use to quickly fix me.
+But there wasn’t.
+All I knew was the common practice of using prescriptions which as we all know is just a temporary bandage to avoid feeling the pain.

 Anyway, I learned to suppress and hide my emotions when I became “what is considered” the adult age (18 yrs old).
-I had figured out it’s much easier to avoid feeling vulnerable by accepting what was or is and keep going.
-However, I came to realize that what has been preventing me from opening up wasn’t necessarily that I was scared but it was the thought of-how my loved ones would think of me since they have always known me to be strong and brave.
-So, I couldn’t bear the thought of them seeing me emotionally broken-down as it felt like it would be a let down from me.
+I had figured it’s much easier to avoid feeling vulnerable by accepting what was or is and keep going.
+While this was a great coping mechanism to a lot of things I faced through out my life, I came to realize what has been preventing me from opening up when I should have after-all wasn’t necessarily that I was afraid but instead, it was the thought of-how my loved ones would think of me since they have always known me to be this strong and brave person.

 Therapist are like a magical friend